Ultimate Universal Studios Japan Trip Planning Guide 2019

-In recent years, USJ has stepped up its game in terms of special events such as Cool Japan and invested in new attractions (Super Mario World in 2020 and a brand new nighttime parade).
+In recent years, Universal Studios Japan has stepped up its game in terms of special events such as Cool Japan and invested in new attractions (Super Mario World in 2020 and a new nighttime parade).
 It’s now one of the “must-dos” in Japan.

-In this guide, I’ll show you the best times to visit (and when not to), what to eat, how to experience all the best attractions, score discount tickets, and save yourself money.
+In this guide, I’ll show you the best times to visit (and when not to), what to eat, how to experience all the best attractions, and save money on discount park tickets.
 If you’ve read our guides for the Disney Parks in Asia (Tokyo, Hong Kong, and Shanghai), then you know you’re in for a treat.

 Table of Contents